mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 ## BOMBARDMENT SHIP (SIEGE-CLASS)

 Originally designed for navies to use in smashing enemy ground forces, the Siege-class bombardment ship was quickly replaced by larger, more capable vessels.
-Few of these ships entered the order of battle, although some subsector navies favour them,
+Few of these ships entered the order of battle, although some subsector navies favor them,

 Normal crew consists of a captain, pilot, navigator, 3 engineers and 6 gunners.
 The bombardment ship is a Technology Level 12 design.